 Now we’re on an island in the middle of the river and it’s a total contrast to the city.
 This very much a traditional lifestyle, based on herding cattle and agriculture.
 We are greeted warmly, extended palms waving, and everyone demands photographs.
 I tour the little rush huts, taken over by tiny bleating goat kids during the day, and view porridge eating and clothes washing, accompanied throughout by a series of increasingly frenetic tableau.
 Adults and children dispose themselves in assorted postures grabbing drums, musical instruments, then dogs, goats and even calves as props.
 As a final coup de grace the warriors fetch out their rifles and flourish them above their heads.

-These Nilotic peoples are tall, elegant and slim.
+These Nilotic cattle herding peoples are tall, elegant and slim.
 The Mundari are locally famed wrestlers, and compete against other villages in traditional shows of strength.
 Most of the boys are entirely naked, except for a rope lanyard, or string of beads round the hips.
 The girls and young women wear short skirts, the latter often with cloaks, revealing one breast.
 Some of the faces bear the patterns of ritual scarification, although the government is trying to halt this practice.
-Nearly everyone’s skin is covered with mud and ash to protect from the sun and insects; some of the smearing is done in intricate ceremonial patterns.
+Some of the men dye their hair orange with cattle urine.
+Nearly everyone’s skin is covered with dung, mud and ash to protect from the sun and insects; some of the smearing is done in intricate ceremonial patterns.
 At least my feet are now the same as everyone else’s.
 After each set of pictures is taken, I have to replay them for my audience, on the camera, which is now covered in muddy fingerprints.

 Following my Pied Piper cavalcade round the camp it’s siesta time.
 In theory.
 My followers have set up position at the bottom of my sleeping mat, which is picturesquely sited on the banks of the Nile, a welcome breeze wafting.
 The children alternately sing, whistle, play drums or climb the tree sheltering us to rain down mangoes and secure some more attention.
 The mangoes are a little under-ripe but good and more tempting than my cold chicken, which defies all attempts to bite into it.